OfficeDev/Microsoft-Teams-Samples/samples/app-checkin-location/csharp/README.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

+2) Modify the `/appsettings.json` and fill in the following details:
+  - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
+  - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
+  - `{{ Application Base Url }}` - Your application's base url.
+E.g. https://12345.ngrok.io if you are using ngrok.

-2) Run the bot from a terminal or from Visual Studio:
+3) Run the bot from a terminal or from Visual Studio:

   A) From a terminal, navigate to `samples/app-checkin-location/csharp`